Apple's breakup with Intel starts Nov. 10

 While we know some things about Apple's new Mac computers, including that they'll be able to run iPhone and iPad apps, there are still a lot of questions.
 Among them, Apple hasn't laid out exactly how fast its new chips are when compared to a comparable Intel-powered computer.
 Apple also hasn't discussed what other changes it'll make to its desktop and laptop computers, though it's expected they'll be more power efficient.

 All told, Apple's event promises to be interesting.
 It's the third big product unveiling that Apple has held this fall.
 And it's online due to the ongoing coronavirus pandemic.
 There have been more than 46.8 million confirmed cases of the virus worldwide and more than 1.2 million people have died from it.
-The event will also be coming just a week after the contentious 2020 US presidential election.
+The event also comes just a week after the contentious 2020 US presidential election, and only a few days after the race was called.

 While the Mac will be a key product at Apple's event, and likely what most people focus their attention on, the company may have other devices to show off.
 Those include new Apple-branded over-ear headphones called AirPods Studio, as well as the company's long-rumored AirTags beacons to find your lost keys, among other things.
 And in a long-shot possibility, a smart headset, which Apple still hasn't publicly discussed.